SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 Otherwise, the value of ``x`` and ``y`` is the value that the function returned.
 Note that ``x`` and ``y`` are an optional of whatever type ``someThrowingFunction()`` returns.
 Here the function returns an integer, so ``x`` and ``y`` are optional integers.

-..
-TODO: Moving back from low-level up to high level.
-   Suggest folding the para below into the para before the code listing, and combining the listings.

 Using ``try?`` lets you write concise error handling code when you want to handle all errors in the same way.